-- 81. No Commissioner or the County Judge elaborated at the hearing on a specific reason to adopt Map Proposal 2. - 82.
+- 85. On a 3-1 vote, with only Commissioner Holmes voting against, the Commissioners Court adopted Proposal 2, which completely rearranged the prior precincts and eliminated the only precinct that would perform for a coalition of minority voters. - 86.
+No Commissioner or the County Judge responded to allegations of racial discrimination at the hearing. - 87.
+No Commissioner or the County Judge explained why they preferred Map Proposal 2 over Map Proposal 1, which would have maintained Precinct 3 as a majority-minority precinct, at the hearing. - 88.
+No Commissioner or the County Judge elaborated at the hearing on a specific reason to adopt Map Proposal 2. - 89.
 The County Judge and Commissioners for Precincts 2 and 4 are up for re-election in 2022.
 Commissioners for Precincts 1 and 3 are up for re-election in 2024.